One Day Workshop

 €60 (Concessions available on request)

-For all women with or without a menstrual cycle up to and including the years of perimenopause.
+Ideal for all women with or without a menstrual cycle up to and including the years of perimenopause.
 (This is not a workshop for menopause but if you are looking for that, get in touch with Lisa and she can guide you in the right direction.)

 Please wear comfortable clothing for gentle movement.
 Please bring a packed lunch, water, and a pen and paper.